-However, he seeks for a reduction of maternity wards.
+However, he seeks a reduction of maternity wards.

-Another pillar of the hospital reform is to avoid the excessive use of medical interventions.
+Another pillar of hospital reform is to avoid the excessive use of medical interventions.

 An all-inclusive flat fee and more balance between medical specialties

-Because the broader objective is to have a global approach of the costs related to health care by 2025.
+Because the broader objective is to have a global approach to the costs related to health care by 2025.

-Belgium, instead of paying hospitals for each medical intervention, would finance hospitals with a bundle payment, an all-inclusive flat fee.
-This comprehensive approach would give a flat fee for a each therapy, from the diagnosis to the medication.
+Belgium, instead of paying hospitals for each medical intervention, would finance hospitals with a bundled payment, an all-inclusive flat fee.
+This comprehensive approach would give a flat fee for each therapy, from the diagnosis to the medication.

 As such, the calculation of the fee would be inclusive of the X-ray exam, the surgical intervention and the medication.
 One can assume the calculations will not be straightforward.

-In the end, the minister of Health hopes to reduce the number of unnecessary medical treatment and long hospital stays.
+In the end, the minister of Health hopes to reduce the number of unnecessary medical treatments and long hospital stays.

 But another major goal of the reform is to have a more balanced pay between health practitioners.